 Below, Harvestchuder Weg 10, Hamburg, the home of the May family which was subsequently demolished and where now stands the music department of the University of Hamburg.

 Below, Thomas May from a photograph in the family’s possession.
-At the McCord Museum in Montreal there is a collection of studio portrait photographs of various members of the May and Wolff families.
-A PDF filed has been created of these photographs which can be viewed HERE.
+At the McCord Museum in Montreal, Canada, there is a collection of studio portrait photographs of various members of the May and Wolff families.
+A PDF has been created of these photographs which can be viewed HERE.

 From the 1861 Canadian census we can gather the following pieces of information: Thomas May was born in England and is listed as aged 32 in 1861 which means he was born in 1822.
 (One source says that he was born on 6 Jun 1819 in Kent but the 1861 Canadian census contradicts this).
-His wife Ida Marie Wolff (daughter of Moritz Wolff and Fanny Maria Schwabe) would have been 27 in 1861 which means she was born in 1834 in Hamburg, German.
+His wife Ida Marie Wolff (daughter of Moritz Wolff and Fanny Maria Schwabe) is shown 27 years old in 1861 which means she was born in 1834 in Hamburg, Germany.

 Also listed on the census is Eliza May who appears as ‘mother’.
 It looks as if her age is 32 which would not be possible if she were ‘mother’ of Frederick who also appears on the census and so we assume that 32 is an error.
 (There often are on censuses).
 We further assume Eliza is not Thomas’s mother but rather Frederick’s.
 As Fred would be 22 in 1861 we assume he was born in 1839 (not 1842 as previously thought) in England.
 The children listed are: Alice, Frank, Gustave, and Florence.
 The family is living in a two story brick house on a quarter of an acre of land with three servants.